John Hillric Bonn: Biography

-He was born in 1829 in Friesland, Germany.
+He was born in 1829 in Friesland, Grand Duchy of Oldenburg.
 He migrated to the United States in 1857 and married Angelique Bonjer.

 He founded and became the first president of the North Hudson County Railway in 1865.

-On October 18, 1891 it was announced that the Hoboken Land and Improvement Company was purchasing his holdings for $2,500,000 (approximately $ today).
+On October 18, 1891, it was announced that the Hoboken Land and Improvement Company was purchasing his holdings for $2,500,000 (approximately $ today).

-He died on November 15, 1891 in Weehawken, New Jersey of a cerebral aneurysm.
+He died on November 15, 1891, in Weehawken, New Jersey of a cerebral aneurysm.